-We are in the early stages of clinical drug development and have a very limited operating history and no products approved for commercial sale, which may make it difficult to evaluate our current business and predict our future success and viability.
+We are in the clinical stages of drug development and have a limited operating history and no products approved for commercial sale, which may make it difficult to evaluate our current business and predict our future success and viability.

-We are an early clinical-stage biopharmaceutical company with a very limited operating history, focused on developing therapeutics for neurodegenerative diseases, including Alzheimer's disease, Parkinson's disease and amyotrophic lateral sclerosis ("ALS").
+We are a clinical-stage biopharmaceutical company with a limited operating history, focused on developing therapeutics for neurodegenerative diseases, including Alzheimer's disease, Parkinson's disease and ALS.
 We commenced operations in May 2015, have no products approved for commercial sale and have not generated any revenue from product sales.
 Drug development is a highly uncertain undertaking and involves a substantial degree of risk.
-We are in Phase 1 or 1b clinical trials for our LRRK2 and RIPK1 programs and have not initiated clinical trials for any of our other current product candidates.
-To date, we have not initiated or completed a pivotal clinical trial, obtained marketing approval for any product candidates, manufactured a commercial scale product, or arranged for a third party to do so on our behalf, or conducted sales and marketing activities necessary for successful product commercialization.
-Our short operating history as a company makes any assessment of our future success and viability subject to significant uncertainty.
-We will encounter risks and difficulties frequently experienced by early-stage biopharmaceutical companies in rapidly evolving fields, and we have not yet demonstrated an ability to successfully overcome such risks and difficulties.
+Our clinical stage programs, ATV:TREM2, PTV:PGRN, eIF2B, RIPK1, ETV:IDS and LRRK2, are in various phases ranging from Phase 1 through Phase 3.
+We have not initiated clinical trials for any of our other current product candidates.
+To date, we have not completed a pivotal clinical trial, obtained marketing approval for any product candidates, manufactured a commercial scale product or arranged for a third party to do so on our behalf, or conducted sales and marketing activities necessary for successful product commercialization.
+Our limited operating history as a company makes any assessment of our future success and viability subject to significant uncertainty.
+We will encounter risks and difficulties frequently experienced by clinical-stage biopharmaceutical companies in rapidly evolving fields, and we have not yet demonstrated an ability to successfully overcome such risks and difficulties.
 If we do not address these risks and difficulties successfully, our business will suffer.